zeynalzeynalov/space-game/README.md

 		sampleInputCrossBorderToDirectionSouth.txt

 Exceptional cases:
-	When ship tries to pass boundry lines of plateau, current single move instruction will be ignored and next instructions will be performed respectively.
+	When ship tries to pass boundry lines of zone, current single move instruction will be ignored and next instructions will be performed respectively.

 Running application: